Dennis Doros

 Randal Luckow

-Randal is currently Director of HBO Archives, and in the past has been a Digital Archivist, and Sr. Director of Metadata & Media Services at Turner, and a Manager at DreamWorks, SKG Archives.
+Randal Luckow is the director, Global Archives & Preservation Services at Warner Bros.
+Discovery.
+Past positions include Director of HBO Archives, Sr. Director of Metadata & Media Services at Turner, and a manager at DreamWorks, SKG Archives.
+Randal currently serves on the AMIA Board.

 Snowden Becker